alineFhassan/EECE798_Assignment2.2/README.md

 A Restful API for translating texts

 ### Features
--Translates text from a source language (default: English "en") to a target language (default: French "fr").
+- Translates text from a source language (default: English "en") to a target language (default: French "fr").
 - Uses the Helsinki-NLP/opus-mt-en-fr model, specialized for English→French translation.

 - **Testing with Postman**